Josepe75/pvlab/src/pvlab/doc/source/usage/en/tools_dataframes.rst

 .. py:module:: pvlab.dataframes

 Provide tools to manage dataframes in the context of calibration.

 It contains the following python modules:

 Module dfdicts
 ^^^^^^^^^^^^^^

-.. py:module:: 'pvlab.dataframes.dfdicts'
+.. py:module:: pvlab.dataframes.dfdicts

 Perform type-conversion and *pretty-print* operations for dictionaries.

 It contains the following functions:

 .. py:function:: dict_to_df(dictionary: dict, columns: list) -> pandas.core.frame.DataFrame